 Boondocking can be a great way to reconnect with nature, witness amazing views, and experience serene surroundings.
-Most boondockers are people who prefer privacy, self-sufficiency, and appreciating natural settings.
+Most boondockers are people who prefer privacy, self-sufficiency and appreciating natural settings.

 On the other hand, dry camping is just camping without plugging into everyday utilities.
 You can say that it’s a general expression of camping without hookups.
 Unlike boondocking, dry camping can take place in both developed camping grounds and off-grid areas.
-You can find dry camping spaces in National, State, City campgrounds, or even private parks.
+You can find dry camping spaces in National, State, and City campgrounds, or even private parks.

-Because RVs are fully self-sufficient, you can camp in RV parks, and campgrounds and this is also referred to as dry camping.
+Because RVs are fully self-sufficient, you can camp in RV parks, and campgrounds, and this is also referred to as dry camping.
 However, it’s only viable if you don’t connect to the available water, electricity, and sewer hookups.
 It is also an amazing way for you to have your space and really enjoy being away from home.